LICENSED IN CALIFORNIA, MONTANA, & WASHINGTON

 PAYMENT

 Full payment is required at the end of each session.
-Through my Simple Practice Electronic Health Record-Client Portal your credit card is securely stored for me to charge at the end of each session.
-Please note that although I share physical office space with other mental health practitioners at Seattle Psychology, I am an independent practitioner solely responsible for the care of my clients.
+Through my Simple Practice Electronic Health Record-Client Portal your credit card is securely stored to be charged at the end of each session.
+Please note I am an independent practitioner solely responsible for the care of my clients.

 CANCELLATION POLICY